IAC2-Project/case-study/README.md

    (the file is also available in a [release within this Github repository](https://github.com/IAC2-Project/case-study/releases/tag/v1.0.0)).
    The file is called: `RealWorld-Application_Angular-Spring-MySQL-w2-wip1.csar`, and it is around 150 MB.

-2. Open the browser on `http://<YOUR_IP_ADDRESS>:8088` to view the management UI of OpenTOSCA Container.
+2. Open the browser on `http://localhost:8088` to view the management UI of OpenTOSCA Container.

-    :warning: If you use `http://localhost:8088` instead of your IP address, you will run into issues during upload and deployment!

 3. Click on the `Upload new Application` button.
    ![](./assets/screenshots/OTContainer%20Upload%20CSAR.png)